What is measles?

 - conjunctivitis (sore, red eyes)

-- symptoms of a cold (runny nose, sneezing, feeling tired and generally unwell)
+- cold symptoms (runny nose, sneezing, feeling tired and generally unwell)

-A child who is infected might start to show symptoms about 10 to 12 days after exposure to the measles virus.
-The symptoms can last for up to 14 days.
+A child who is infected might start to show symptoms about 10 days after exposure to the measles virus.
+They’ll remain infectious until 4 days after their rash appears.

-A person who has the measles virus will be contagious from about one day before they start to feel unwell or about 4 days before the rash starts.
+A person with measles is contagious from about one day before they start to feel unwell.
+This is about 4 days before the rash starts.
 They will need to stay away from all unvaccinated people for at least 4 days after the rash first appeared.

 If you child has been near someone with measles, keep them at home until you have spoken with your doctor.

-How do I reduce the chance of my child catching measles?
+How can I prevent the spread of measles?

 What if I think my child has measles?

-How do I treat my child with measles?
+How do I care for my child with measles?